 The square itself isn’t terribly impressive.
 It’s surrounded by commercial development with buildings that feature simple designs.

-The main reason to visit the square is for the cafes and terraced bars serving pintxos.
+The main reason to visit the plaza is for the cafes and terraced bars serving pintxos.
 Pintxos is a local staple, San Sebastian’s version of tapas.
 Like tapas, pintxos is an appetizer.
 It’s typically a bread covered with melted cheese and other ingredients.

-Many of the cafes, bars, and restaurants surrounding the square try to top each other, resulting in some innovative appetizers that you are unlikely to find anywhere else in the world.
+Many of the cafes, bars, and restaurants surrounding the square try to top each other, resulting in innovative appetizers that you are unlikely to find anywhere else in the world.

 Mingle with the marine life at the city aquarium

 Besides ducks and peacocks found in the park, the city houses marine life.
-The city aquarium is one of the top things to do & see in San Sebastian, thanks to the variety of species and the maritime history lessons.
+The city aquarium is one of the top things to do in San Sebastian, thanks to the variety of species and the maritime history lessons.